honeycombio/academy-browser-instrumentation-course/README.md

 ### Social/Contextual Learning: Motivation

-- **Video: Why Frontend Observability Matters**
+- **Video: Why Frontend Observability**
   - Objectives:
     - Describe why frontend telemetry completes the observability picture — what problems will they be able to solve, and how can they solve them with HFO?
+[Answer: Fullstack tracing!]
     - Identify problems they will be able to solve using Honeycomb FO (e.g., browser latency, missing visibility).
   - Use Case: Frontend developer sees latency but has no browser-side visibility.
     - Some work to be done: This use case needs to be flushed out with details that'll really help illustrate the problem for users.
     - Each use case/example we present: It should shape the problem for them (even if they didn't know it existed), ensure they understand the problem, *and* won't overwhelm them.
 The focus is on the solution, not the problem.
   - Learning Gap: FE teams are even more distanced from observability than their BE counterparts.
+  - Learning Gap: Make sure you understand the end-to-end value, the fullstack value is the real magic.
+  - CTA: End with the end-the-end value.

 ### Formal Learning: Core Concepts